clambin/tado-exporter/README.md

 tado offers two types of functionality:

-* `tad monitor` runs an exporter to expose metrics to Prometheus and, if configured, a control to control the thermostats in your home & rooms.
+* `tad monitor` runs an exporter to expose metrics to Prometheus and, if configured, a controller to manage the thermostat settings in your home & rooms.
 * `tado config` displays the different zones & mobile devices for your account.

 ## Installation